G0mb/rethink_db/README.md

 # RethinkDB Driver for Dart/Flutter

-This is a copy of [Dart 2 and Flutter RethinkDB Driver](https://github.com/marceloneppel/rethinkdb) added support for 💪🏼[null safety](https://dart.dev/null-safety)💪🏼 .
+This is a fork of [Dart 2 and Flutter RethinkDB Driver](https://github.com/marceloneppel/rethinkdb) with [null safety](https://dart.dev/null-safety) 💪🏼 support and less dependencies.

 ## Getting Started